hci-a-if-its-2019/assignment-1-aufawibowo/README.md

 ## Description
+The stock market refers to the collection of markets and exchanges where the regular activities of buying, selling and issuance of shares of publicly held companies take place.
+To buy/sell an issuance of shares, investors must done it from broker or securities firm.

+Securities firm in Indonesia try to provide their best service to investors.
+One of them is Mandiri Sekuritas.
 MOST is a mobile application for Mandiri Sekuritas's client (hereinafter referred to as investors).
 Investors can do basic operation to their account such as buying stocks, selling stocks, checking portofolio, check current equity.

 ## Instruction Script